How to Set Up Docker on Proxmox

-1. Download the ISO image of the operating system you’d like to install, select Create VM, then give the VM a name and select Next.
+1. Download the ISO image of Ubuntu Server (you can use any OS you’d like), select Create VM, then give the VM a name and select Next.

 proxmox virtual machine creation.